tomlm/Iciclecreek.Avalonia.Controls/README.md

 ```

 ## ColumnsPanel Control
-The ColumnsPanel control is a panel which dynamically lays out its children in left-to right order into fixed width columns.
-Columns will be added or removed to fill the horizontal space of the control.
-If there is not enough space for MinColumns then the item wills be scaled down to fit proportionally.
 ![ColumnsPanel](https://user-images.githubusercontent.com/17789481/284078002-ec829cbc-3bbb-4cdd-a4a4-e0cdb70df718.gif)
+The ColumnsPanel control is a panel which dynamically lays out its children in left-to right order into columns.

+There are 2 modes of usage:
+* **Dynamic Columns** - The ColumnWidth property defines the width of every column, and the number of columns is
+  dynamically set to the number of columns which fit the width of the control.
+The **MinColumns** and **MaxColumns**
+* properties can be used to control the number of columns.
+* **Static Columns** - The **ColumnDefinitions** property defines column definitions (ex: '1*,2*,500')
+  The number of columns is determined by the number of column definitions. **MinColumn**, **MaxColumns** are ignored.

 ### Usage